-Gold, Silver, and Platinum are Precious!
+Silver, Gold, and Platinum are Precious!

 Platinum is a great choice for making jewelry because it is the most precious jewelry metal.
 It is heavy, more durable, and rarer than other precious metals.
 Due to its stronger characteristics, it is popular for costume rings, wedding rings, and expensive pieces.

-Non-Precious Jewelry Metals:
+Non-Precious Jewelry Metal and Alloys:

 There are so many other metals used for jewelry and mixed into alloys.
 Nickel, stainless steel, copper, brass, and even titanium are used.
-Different metals are used depending on what the piece is and what color alloy you are going for.
+Different metals are used depending on the piece and what color alloy you are going for.
 Cheaper jewelry metal that might stain your skin or change colors is usually non-precious.